 During FY 2017, the School Board asked the voters to approve a half-penny sales tax.
 As approved, the tax is estimated to raise \$1.34 billion through 2026 or sooner if the goal is reached by September 30 of the previous year.
 The sales tax proceeds are used to address deferred maintenance that accumulated during the recession and after the reduction of the capital millage levy.
 The referendum project list also included construction projects that will be financed with COPs.
 The first COP issue was completed during FY 2020 to fund 3 replacement schools and 2 school additions.
 Two COP issues were completed during FY 2021 to fund two new schools and a school addition/remodeling project.
 These recent transactions financed the construction of 8,928 student stations.
 At this time, all the projects funded in FY2020 have opened.
-The projects funded in FY 2021 are underway and will be opened for students by August 2023.
+One of the projects funded in FY 2021 has been completed and the second is on schedule to open for students by August 2023.